 20 fellowships can be granted annually.

 The closing date for applications has elapsed.
 Unfortunately, it is not currently possible to apply for this programme.
-The next application round is scheduled to start at the beginning of October 2015.
-If you register for the next application round now, you will receive a preview of the application form and we will also send you an email informing you when the next application round opens.
+The next application round is scheduled to start on 15 October 2015.
+If you register for the next application round now, we will send you an email informing you when the next application round opens.

 - University degree (Bachelor’s or equivalent) completed with outstanding results less than 12 years prior to the start of the fellowship